Azagwen/Rainbow_kittens_theme/README.md

-# Rainbow_kittens_theme
+Rainbow_kittens_theme
+By Azagwen / アザグエン
-A Better Discord theme made with Square's help
+With Square's help

+Simplistic & cute theme for discord, dark enough with a slowly changing color Kittens background.